 The lake contains several fountains which make use of recirculated water.
 Water in the lake comes from filtered runoff, as well as Apache Creek/Zarzamora Creek.
 Why the creek shares two names, I cannot say.
 The water eventually flows into San Pedro Creek, which flows into the San Antonio River, and so on.
 The city very recently rebuilt the community pool, and it looks fantastic.
 It was quite a shame no one was using it.

-The splash pad is next to the pool which was spraying water high into the air.
-It was so hot outside.
+The splash-pad is next to the pool which was spraying water high into the air.
+It was very hot outside.
 Abbey was not interested in getting close to the water, but I was.
 I took the opportunity to splash myself, and noticed I was the only person making use of the park.
 Unbelievable!

-The playground is next to the splash pad, and contains slides and swings and stuff which are a shiny blue color.
+The playscape is next to the splash-pad, and contains slides and swings which are shiny blue.
 Both areas contain benches and picnic tables for relaxing parents.
 There are several awnings overhead which look like hang gliders to me.
-These provide some shade, but only in specific spots.
+These provide some shade, but only in specific locations.

-Elmendorf Lake Park was an amazing sight, especially in comparison to the neighborhood we drove through.
-The lake was larger than expected, and stretched from east to west as far as we could see.
+Elmendorf Lake Park is an amazing sight, especially in comparison to the neighborhood.
+The lake is large and stretches from east to west as far as we could see.
 There were many birds and ducks enjoying the lake.
 We began on the west side and headed east toward the dam.